LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

    <tag th:keyword = "..."></tag>

 The code inside the quotation marks will vary depending on the keyword.
-Usually, this will involve accessing data passed in from the controller.

-The data available to a template includes any variables and values stored in the ``model`` object, and this will be accessed with the syntax ``${variableName}``.
+Usually, this will involve the data passed in from the controller.
+The data available to a template includes any variables and values stored in the ``model`` object, and these will be accessed with the syntax ``${variableName}``.

 For example, in the video, we collected the value of the ``name`` variable